enel-gdh-educational/katacoda-scenarios/docker/part1/step3.md

 ![Docker ports](https://raw.githubusercontent.com/dcc-sapienza/katacoda-scenarios/master/docker/part1/images/docker_ports.png)

 We need tell Docker that our app need to **expose** the port 5000, and we need also to tell Docker to link a port on our machine to the container port.
 The first thing is possible with the `EXPOSE` instruction.

+Usage: `EXPOSE <port> [<port>/<protocol>...]`.

+The EXPOSE instruction informs Docker that the container listens on the specified network ports at runtime.
+You can specify whether the port listens on TCP (default) or UDP, and the default is TCP if the protocol is not specified.

 In the Dockerfile, before the ENTRYPOINT, add `EXPOSE 5000`.
-This lets the container open the port 5000, so our app can receive requests.
+The EXPOSE instruction does not actually publish the port.
+It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.
+To actually publish the port when running the container, use the -p flag on docker run to publish and map one or more ports, or the -P flag to publish all exposed ports and map them to high-order ports.

-The second thing isn't specified in the Dockerfile, but it's possible with the "-p host-port:container-port" option of Docker.
+So, the second thing isn't specified in the Dockerfile, but it's possible with the "-p host-port:container-port" option of Docker.
 This is necessary because we want to communicate with the container, but Docker containers can communicate to each others also without binding their port to the host machine.
 In this case, the first step (EXPOSE) is always necessary.

 TODO: finish this step: docker stop, restart the container, exec some commands inside the container.